HE Al Zeyoudi Congratulates Graduates Of UAE's Global Future Trade Leaders Program

 30 young government officials pass through three-month training course to help steer the nation's foreign trade agenda.
 HE Al Zeyoudi:“The Global Future Trade Leaders Program is designed to equip our young trade strategists with the skills and knowledge necessary to cultivate a modern, inclusive and sustainable global trading system, offering them hands-on, real-world experience of global trade issues.”
 HE Al Zaabi:“The graduation of the1st cohort of the Global Future Trade Leaders Program is a milestone in our journey to equip our talents with the skills to enhance UAE's status as a leading trade hub...”

-Abu Dhabi, UAE: In the presence of His Excellency Dr Thani bin Ahmed Al Zeyoudi, Minister of State for Foreign Trade, H.E.
+Abu Dhabi, UAE – 25th February 2024: In the presence of His Excellency Dr Thani bin Ahmed Al Zeyoudi, Minister of State for Foreign Trade, H.E.
 Ahmed Jasim Al Zaabi, Chairman of the Department of Economic Development, Abu Dhabi today honored the first 30 graduates of the Global Future Trade Leaders Program – a course designed to develop the Emirati trade negotiators of the future.

 The three-month training course, which was launched by the Ministry of Economy in conjunction with Abu Dhabi Department of Economic Development (ADDED) last November, has been designed to equip participants with the skills necessary to drive forward the nation's foreign trade agenda.